(Non)-projective bounds on gravitational EFT: Projective bounds on Wilson coefficients

 \textbf{The $\left({\scriptstyle \frac{b_{2,0}}{b_{0,0}}, \frac{b_{2,1}}{b_{0,0}}}\right)$ space }

 Let us now consider $D^4R^4$ operators normalized by $R^4$ coefficients, where the difference in dimension is made up by the mass gap $M_{gap}$ which is set to 1 in the plots.
 The result is shown in Figure \ref{b21-b20_projective_space}, where up to $k=5$ null constraints are imposed and they are listed in eq.(\ref{tunullconstraintk=4plot}) and eq.(\ref{stnullconstraintk=4plot}).
 We use solid lines to delineate the region allowing an $R^3$ operator, and dashed lines the $R^3$ operator is absent.
-As one can see, the region without an $R^3$ is initially much smaller when just up to $k=2$ null constraints are used, but in both cases the spaces converge to the brown contour when null constraints up to $k{=}5$ are imposed.